-This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
+This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and examples below.
 The table does not reflect the fees and expenses of variable annuity contracts or variable life insurance policies (together, "Variable Contracts").
 If such fees and expenses were reflected, expenses shown would be higher.